isrvasconcelos/EmbeddedSystems-MicrobitFeatures/README.rst

 Sample Output
 =============

-The sample app displays a countdown of the characters 9-0, iterates through all pixels one-by-one, displays a smiley face, some animations, and finally the text "Hello Zephyr!" by scrolling.
+This sample outputs sounds through a connected piezo buzzer based on button presses of the two main buttons.
+For each press the current output frequency will be printed on the 5x5 LED display.